 Sultry lighting, candles, smooth jazz… above all, nothing is more important to setting the mood than everyone involved wanting to be there doing what they’re doing.
 Consent is the voluntary agreement to engage in any sexual act—from kissing to touching to intercourse or anything in between.
 Consent (or, even better, enthusiastic consent!) needs to be present from each sexual partner for every sexual act, each and every time you have sex.
 Someone can communicate their consent verbally or non-verbally.
 It’s important to remember that the absence of “no” does not necessarily mean consent.
 If you’re unsure, just ask!

-When a sex act is committed against someone without their consent, it’s called sexual assault.
-Sexual assault includes non-consensual vaginal, oral, or anal sex; unwanted sexual touching; forced kissing; and sexual harassment.
+When any sex act happens without someone’s consent, it’s considered sexual assault.
+Sexual assault can include touching, kissing, or harassment—it’s not only about vaginal, oral, or anal sex.
 It can also include ignoring a partner’s desire to protect against pregnancy or STIs, or even sabotaging a partner’s efforts to protect against pregnancy or STIs (like taking off a condom in the middle of sex without permission, or committing other kinds of reproductive coercion).

 What to do if you've been raped or sexually assaulted

 Get to a safe place.
-Whether it’s your own home or the home of a trusted friend or family member, your immediate well-being is the priority.
+Whether it’s your own home, the home of a trusted friend or family member, or a safe public space like the Y or a community center, your immediate well-being is the priority.
 RAINN also has a great search tool where you can locate a rape crisis center in your area.
+If you’re in danger and you don’t have a way to get somewhere safe, call 911.

-Go to an emergency room or health center.
+Go to an emergency room (ER) or health center.
 Even if you don’t seem to be physically hurt, it’s a good idea to go to an ER or health center.
+(Note: You don’t need to disclose your immigration status or have health insurance to get care at the ER.)
 Seeking health care immediately will allow you to make sure any medical needs are covered—like emergency contraception, medication for STI prevention, or treatment of any injuries.
 Getting medical care does not mean you have to file a police report, but it can be an important step if you do choose to report the assault.

 Get support.
 Survivors of sexual assault often have intense and complicated feelings, including fear, shame, self-blame, and sadness.
 First and foremost, if you have experienced sexual assault, know that what happened to you was not your fault.
 It doesn’t matter what you were wearing, whether you were drinking, whether you’re male or female, or whether you invited the person over—if something happened without your consent, it’s assault.
 Having someone to share your feelings with, such as a counselor or support group, can be immensely helpful in the healing process.
 Here are some valuable resources for support and information.
-Each has a free and confidential hotline that you can call 24/7.
+Each offers a free and confidential hotline and/or a live chat option in English and Spanish that you can use 24/7.

 National Dating Abuse Helpline, or 1.866.331.9474